HafizSunny/HafizSunny09.github.io/_posts/2020-11-07-Image-Classification-with-CNN.md

 last_modified_at: 2021-03-17T10:46:49-04:00

 ---
 The target of this Project is to develop a model to classify the boiling regime (pre or post CHF) based on boiling images.
+The Classification task is performed by convolutional neural network (CNN)

 ```python
 import os
 import shutil